January 8, 2020

 Healthcare providers spend most on the small segment of highly expensive patients.
 As stated in the article Focusing on High-Cost Patients — The Key to Addressing High Costs? by J. Michael McWilliams and Aaron L. Schwartz in The New England Journal of Medicine, nearly 75% of healthcare expenses are spent on 17% of the users.
 The main reason for this imbalance is the lack of continuous focus on patients with chronic conditions, which results in ill-timed interventions and increased readmission rates.

-To reorganize care delivery in a more informed way, organizations turn to big data analysis, embracing the power of predictive modeling in healthcare.
+To reorganize care delivery in a more informed way, organizations turn to predictive analytics consulting to embrace the power of predictive modeling in healthcare.
 Additionally, there are complex algorithms at play, identifying processes and patterns invisible to the human eye, thereby helping researchers discover new medicine and treatment plans.

 More and more healthcare organizations will be using predictive modeling in the future.
 According to Reports and Data, the global healthcare predictive analytics market was valued at $2.904 billion in 2018, and is estimated to reach $22.4 billion by 2026 at a CAGR of 29.8%.